-Legal advice is a statement that interprets some aspect of the law, recommends a course of conduct, or applies the law to specific facts. prosecutor, or even law enforcement.
-Consequently, the public will develop a perception of municipal courts largely based on interactions with the court clerk.
+Legal advice is a statement that interprets some aspect of the law, recommends a course of conduct, or applies the law to specific facts.

 Due process and the fair treatment of all court users require that the court clerk provide accurate legal information to defendants.
 This includes, for example, information on the defendant's options that the court clerk is permitted to legally provide.
 Every court user has the right to know the court's procedures.
 The court clerk must be careful, however, to avoid providing legal advice.
 The line is not always clear between legal information and legal advice, but essentially legal advice is what a defendant would receive from an attorney.
 Only licensed attorneys may provide legal advice to any individual.
 If a clerk provides legal advice, he or she would potentially be violating not only ethics rules, but also various state criminal laws.